This recent article by Alicia Kennedy held one of the most insightful and powerful comments I’ve seen in some time regarding awards:

 These are the percentages of all Roederer winners by known ethnicity:

-If anyone wine was shocked by this, then you probably don’t get out much and… you probably should.
+If anyone in wine is shocked by this, then you probably don’t get out much and… you probably should.
 Wine has for a long time been seen as the dominion of mostly white people and this analysis reflects that opinion.
 As this year has proven, that’s an utter BS line of thinking as people of all ethnicities love wine because it’s a fantastic alcoholic beverage.
 And, unlike the issues around gender, the winners of Roederer Awards didn’t show any drift towards being more inclusive on this front despite there most definitely being not only white people writing about wine these days.

 And so we come to the real meat of the matter.
 Who stood the best chance of winning a Roederer Award during its existence?
 Essentially a white male that’s British or maybe American.
 Certain categories were more difficult than others.
 For instance Wine Columnist was always a British winner with the exception of one year when a South African won it.
 Feature Writer was only won by British people until 2017 when Americans started winning a couple.

 And the bigger problem is that this then becomes self-fulfilling.
 If someone looks at this year after year and sees that they don’t fit this demographic, they’re going to think, “Why bother?” and not enter.
 So then your entries continue to come from mainly the same group with less diversity.
 Thus the winners definitely aren’t representative of “the best” but just those who enter because they see that people of a similar background to them have won in the past and they think they stand a chance to win as well.
-Or simply because research has shown that white mean generally are more confident about their own work than anyone else.
+Or simply because research has shown that white men generally are more confident about their own work than anyone else.

 Change the conversation